The Jester's Supper (film): Production and reception

-It was shot at Cinecittà in Rome partly using sets which had been constructed for Blasetti's earlier The Iron Crown which was set in the same era.
+It was shot at Cinecittà in Rome partly using sets that had been constructed for Blasetti's earlier The Iron Crown which was set in the same era.
 Amedeo Nazzari, the leading Italian star of the decade, was cast strongly against type.
 Usually Nazzari played romantic heroes or action men, but in the film he plays a loutish character and appeared without his trademark moustache.
 A popular catchphrase associated with Nazzari originated in the film: "a plague on anyone who refuses to drink with me!"

 The film was extremely popular and boosted the career of Clara Calamai in particular.
 In one scene her dress is ripped off by Nazzari, briefly exposing her breasts in one of the first topless scenes in Italian cinema.
 It was one of several films in which Osvaldo Valenti and Luisa Ferida, later executed in 1945, appeared together.